AlexandreGrego1/PersonalPortfolioProject/README.md

 The method used to develope this page was as per below: <br>
 HEADER
-- Introduction section wrapped with a profile image and greetings;
+- Introduction section wrapped with a profile image and greetings.
+An zoom anitation with a scale from 0.9 to 1.0 was applied.
 - Hamburger and nav button with transform translatex (0) applied bringing an animation to hide the navigation buttons from main menu on the home page;<br>
 RESUME
 - Container-fluid class developed to split its screen between personal details and About Me.
 For personal details, the screen is developed to take 1/3 of the screen, and the About Me is developed to take 2/3 of the screen when it is displayed on desktop view.
 Both screen is developed to open on responsive view floating to left and aligning to the center page displaying the context underneath to the subsequence context;<br>
 ABOUT ME
 - Section wrapped with a picture and a text covering an apresentation about Who I am, and my expectations;<br>
 FOOTER
-- Printable version of CV available.
-Once the user click on this button download,

-- Footer

-sume page consists in my work history on the left, and a skills resume which is based on my currently, and future skills that I expect to achieve after finish my Full Stack Web Developer course at Code Institute.

-This page is a part of a cross reference from home page, thus profile picture, footer details, hamburguer button are from home page.

-The method applied to develope this page was as per below:
-###### RESUME SECTION
-The resume page was developed to split its screen in 1/3 for personal details and 2/3 for about me on desktop view.
-When this section is opned on responsive screen, the context float to left, and all the contect is align to the center page displaying underneath the subsequence context.
+- Ancor link to access an printable version of CV available in pdf.
+Target blank applied to keep the recruiter on the main.
+Download font awesome anitation button applied, and  hovering with red color;
+- Ancor links applied to social lists of my professional history.
+Download font awesome anitation button applied, and  hovering in red color.

  ### CONTACT